1. Academic Validation

 Abstract

-Internal bases in mRNA can be subjected to modifications that influence the fate of mRNA in cells.
-One of the most prevalent modified bases is found at the 5' end of mRNA, at the first encoded nucleotide adjacent to the 7-methylguanosine cap.
+Internal Bases in mRNA can be subjected to modifications that influence the fate of mRNA in cells.
+One of the most prevalent modified Bases is found at the 5' end of mRNA, at the first encoded nucleotide adjacent to the 7-methylguanosine cap.
 Here we show that this nucleotide, N6,2'-O-dimethyladenosine (m6Am), is a reversible modification that influences cellular mRNA fate.
-Using a transcriptome-wide map of m6Am we find that m6Am-initiated transcripts are markedly more stable than mRNAs that begin with other nucleotides.
+Using a transcriptome-wide map of m6Am we find that m6Am-initiated transcripts are markedly more stable than mRNAs that begin with Other nucleotides.
 We show that the enhanced stability of m6Am-initiated transcripts is due to resistance to the mRNA-decapping Enzyme DCP2.
 Moreover, we find that m6Am is selectively demethylated by fat mass and obesity-associated protein (FTO).
 FTO preferentially demethylates m6Am rather than N6-methyladenosine (m6A), and reduces the stability of m6Am mRNAs.
 Together, these findings show that the methylation status of m6Am in the 5' cap is a dynamic and reversible epitranscriptomic modification that determines mRNA stability.

 Figures